-We hope you will be joining us for this exciting new chapter by following the Next Steps below.
+Members of our research team will be reaching out to you with more information about participating in the next NLS-72 follow-up study in 2025!
+We hope you will be joining us for this exciting new chapter by following the three easy steps below.

 Next Steps